Open the canonical periods

 -0999, while a label of “start of the 5th century” would be translated to the range of standardized years from

 Depending on what the label is, the interface may not be able to translate it into a standardized form.
 In that case, uncheck the Parse dates automatically box and enter the standardized forms yourself.
-If either the start or the stop of the period is a range of dates—expressing some uncertainty or vagueness about when it started or stopped—check the Two part date box to enter that range.
+If either the start or the stop of the period is a range of dates—expressing some uncertainty or vagueness about when it started or stopped—check the Year range (not a single year) box to enter that range.

 In some cases a source will describe the temporal coverage of a period using a single phrase, rather than separately describing the start and the stop.
 In a case like this, enter the description as the label for the start, but leave the label for the stop blank.
 Then turn off automatic date parsing, and fill in the standardized values for the start and the stop.
 For example a period described as covering the “last quarter of the twentieth century” would correspond to a range from starting in